exercism/v3/languages/java/exercises/concept/chars/.docs/instructions.md

 In the 4 tasks you will gradually build up the routine `Clean` A valid identifier comprises zero or more letters and underscores.

 In all cases the input string is guaranteed to be non-null.
-Note that the `Clean` method should treat an empty string as valid.
+Note that the `clean` method should treat an empty string as valid.

 ### 1. Replace any spaces encountered with underscores